nyu-devops/lab-flask-bdd/README.md

 If you want to deploy this example in a Docker container, you can run the tests from the container.

-To use with Docker couchdb database use:
-    docker run -d --name couchdb -p 5984:5984 -e COUCHDB_USER=admin -e COUCHDB_PASSWORD=pass couchdb

 This service requires CouchDB so first start a CouchDB Docker container
 ```
     docker run -d --name couchdb -p 5984:5984 -e COUCHDB_USER=admin -e COUCHDB_PASSWORD=pass couchdb
 ```

 **Docker Note:**
-CouchDB uses ``/opt/couchdb/data` to store its data, and is exposed as a volume e.g., to use current folder add: ``-v $(pwd):/opt/couchdb/data` You can also use Docker volumes like this: ``-v couchdb:/opt/couchdb/data`
+CouchDB uses `/opt/couchdb/data` to store its data, and is exposed as a volume e.g., to use current folder add: `-v $(pwd):/opt/couchdb/data` You can also use Docker volumes like this: `-v couchdb:/opt/couchdb/data`

 Next build this repo as a container